Ontotext-AD/kafka-sink-graphdb/README.md

 `rdf.format` – The RDF format of the record value.

+#### Connector logging in AWS MSK

+Amazon AWS MSK suppresses DEBUG and TRACE log messages when the connector is deployed in AWS MSK Cluster.
+To mitigate this limitation, the following connector property can be used to configure the connector to use a specific logger instance for MSK environment:
+`logger.type` - can be either `msk` or `default`.
+By default, `default` value is set.
+When `msk` is set, a custom logger will redirect TRACE and DEBUG log messages to INFO so that they are not suppressed.
+In addition, `log.level.override` property can be set to set the logger level (valid values are same as log4j logging levels : INFO, ERROR, WARN, TRACE, DEBUG).
+This property is only applicable when
+`logger.type` is `msk`

 #### Design considerations

 Kafka Sink Transformations should be independent of the Sink Connector and act as self-contained plugins.
 As